Search This Blog

 Here's Sheila singing the song.

 The video is dark because I had to sneak this video without Sheila knowing I was recording.
-Her performance was perfect as always.
+She is shy about singing in public or on camera.
+Still, her performance was perfect as always.
 I wish she hadn't made me sing along.
 I imagine this was the last time she will ever sing this song.
 It was recorded January, 2004 - two years before Micah died.

 Finally, when our first son was born, Sheila had a long tough labor.
 She kept passing out between contractions.
 Then, suddenly, she sat straight up and said, "Isaiah 54: 1 and 13."
 Then she passed out again.
 I looked at the two ladies that were sitting with her along with me.